ten-protocol/go-ten/tools/walletextension/README.md

 ### Backend

-To run the backend locally, first build it using the `go build` command.
+To run the backend locally, it is recommended to use **port 1443** to avoid conflicts with the frontend service, which typically runs on port 3000.
+First, build the backend using the `go build` command.
 Navigate to the `tools/walletextension/main` folder and use the following commands to build for your respective operating system:

 ```bash
 # macOS AMD64